Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: What is a Hybrid User Interface?

-\add{ We framed our work on the contemporary and most prevalent subset of \hui{}s---a combination of 2D interaction components with MR environments.
-We derive three \textit{attributes} based on previous usage of the term to further guide our literature review. } \remove{We derive three \textit{attributes} of aHUIs based on prior usage of the term \hui{} and their position within the current research landscape to guide and conduct a literature survey.} \remove{Please note that we consider the following attributes as indicative for aHUIs, yet they might be similarly applicable to \hui{}s \add{overall}.} \add{Please note that the first two attributes are indicative for the broader area of \hui{}s, while the last attribute specifies the constraints of \huisubset{}s.}
+We framed our work on the contemporary and most prevalent subset of \hui{}s: a combination of 2D \components{} with MR environments.
+We derive three \textbf{attributes} based on previous usage of the term to further guide our literature review.
+Please note that the first two attributes are indicative of the broader area of \hui{}s, while the last attribute specifies the constraints of \huisubset{}s.